fusebit/cloud-git/README.md

 * Expose a Git repository as an Express route of your application.
 * Pure JavaScript, no dependencies on native git libraries.
-* Extensible to use any cloud-native storage like AWS S3, no dependnecy on the file system.
+* Extensible to use any cloud-native storage like AWS S3, no dependency on the file system.
 * HTTP or HTTPS.
 * Read/write (push/pull).
 * Supports authentication.